 Smoke Detectors and Fire Safety

-If you have a smoke detector alarm in your house but you took the batteries out because the toaster kept setting it off then consider this: you're twice as likely to die at home if you haven't got a fire alarm.
+If you have a smoke detector alarm in your house but have taken the batteries out because the toaster kept setting it off then consider this: you’re twice as likely to die at home if you haven’t got a fire alarm.

-A smoke detector costs less than £5 and you can get it in the supermarket or high street stores.
+A smoke detector costs less than £5 and you can get one in supermarkets or high street stores.
 There are no excuses for not having at least one!
 And if your smoke alarm is beeping, it generally means it wants new batteries.

 Never Play With Matches, Charlie